15 Best LinkedIn CRM Tools for 2026

 “LeadDelta gives my team a very clear overview of our networks and who knows who making it much easier for us to collaborate on new sales and marketing opportunities.
 We’re utilizing their tags, notes, and filters to keep all of our connections organized and manage our pipelines.” – verified Marketing Specialist.

-12. Breakcold – Best social-selling CRM for staying present on prospects’ LinkedIn activity
+12. Breakcold – best social-selling CRM for staying present on prospects’ LinkedIn activity

 Breakcold is a social-selling CRM focused on staying visible and relevant.